-Hunger and Homelessness Sunday is November 18, 2018!
+Hunger and Homelessness Sunday – November 13, 2022

 The National Coalition for the Homeless is a national network of people who are currently experiencing or who have experienced homelessness, activists and advocates, community-based and faith-based service providers, and others committed to a single mission: To prevent and end homelessness while ensuring the immediate needs of those experiencing homelessness are met and their civil rights protected.